HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 #   mode: "distributed"
 #   persistence:
 #      enabled: "true"
-#      size: "10Gi"      # Here you have to adjust according to your business needs
+#      size: "10Gi"      # Adjust this according to your business needs
 #      storageClass: ""  # This line is optional.
-If you have no default storageClass you should configure it here.
-Your cluster admin could help you to get the right value(hint: if you're running in a public cloud eg AWS, Gcloud, Azure it's already configured)
+If you have no default storageClass, configure it here.
+If you're running in a public cloud such as AWS, Google Cloud, or Microsoft Azure, this value is already configured.
+If you're running in a different environment, your cluster admin can help you to get the right value.
 ```

 Adjust the included defaults to reflect your environment and copy these into a new file and save it as `lse-values.yaml`.